pouterr/Assignment-3/README.md

 # Assignment-3
-# MyLinkedListQueue
+# MyLinkedListQueue or MyArrayListQueue

-*This class is an implementation of a queue using a LinkedList data structure.
+*This class is an implementation of a queue using a LinkedList or ArrayList data structure.
 It has the following methods:*

 `enqueue(element)`: Adds an element to the back of the queue.